JetBrains/hub-project-team-widget/README.md

-# Hub project team widget
+# Project Team Widget
 [![Build Status][ci-img]][ci-bt] [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-This widget could be installed to Hub or YouTrack.
-It shows the list of people who belongs to selected project team.

-## Developing a Hub widget
+This widget shows the list of users and members of groups who are assigned to a project team.
+This widget can be added to dashboards and project overview pages in a Hub installation.
+You can also add this widget to dashboards in YouTrack.

+## Widget Development
+This project is open source.
+You are welcome to contribute to the development of this widget or use the source code as a springboard to develop your own widgets.

 The following commands are available:

   - `npm test` to launch karma tests